 ALTER TABLE PPI_Test MODIFY PRIMARY INDEX ADD RANGE BETWEEN DATE '2023-01-01' AND DATE '2023-12-31' EACH INTERVAL '1' DAY;

-Adding new partitions is efficient since they only need to be created, but no redistribution of rows needs to be done.
-The only exception would be if there were many rows in the NO RANGE partition, which would have to be redistributed to the new day partitions.
-This is not the case here.
-Therefore the ALTER TABLE causes only 110 IOs and needs no spool space.
+Creating new partitions is a streamlined process as they do not require any row redistribution.
+The sole exception would be if there were an abundance of rows in the NO RANGE partition that would need to be redistributed to the newly created day partitions.
+However, this is not applicable in this scenario.
+As a result, the ALTER TABLE command incurs only 110 IOs and necessitates no spool space.

-Next, let’s solve the same task using INSERT…SELECT statements:
+Now, let’s tackle the identical task with INSERT…SELECT statements:

 CREATE MULTISET TABLE PPI_Test_Copy